Bhalki: Interesting places in and around the town

 Bhatambra is famous for the 12th century fort located in the village.
 The fort is in good condition.
 Bhatambra is 12 km from Bhalki.

 Transport

 Bhalki is 40 km from District headquarters Bidar.
 It is well connected by road to major towns in Karnataka, Telangana and Maharashtra.

-Bhalki also has a railway station in the town.
+Bhalki's railway station is connected by trains available from and to Hyderabad, Bidar, Latur, Purna, Nanded, Aurangabad, Pune, Mumbai, Shirdi, Bangalore, Kazipet, Guntur, Kakinada, Machilipatnam and Tirupati.
+Bhalki comes under the South Central Railways zone of the Indian Railways; it is part of the Secunderabad Division.

 Bhalki is the center place in district which equally connect to other talukas (Bidar, Basavakalyan, Aurad B, Humnabad) including Udgir, and Shahajani Aurad in Maharashtra.